There is no peace without Palestinians

 Crisis of Zionism

-Extrapolation of problems and their export, however, has limits.
+Extrapolation of concerns and their export, however, has limits.
 At some point, this crisis struck the whole society when the new government was vouched for and radicals came into power.
 This created a point of no-return and coming explosion, everyone was just asking how things will go off?

 Palestinian Question

-Recruits crisis, housing crisis, economic problems, settlers and liberals, judicial reforms, massive demonstrations… all that could lead to complete collapse.
+Recruits crisis, housing crisis, economic difficulties, settlers and liberals, judicial reforms, massive demonstrations… all that could lead to complete collapse.
 We saw on 7 October that the supposedly perfectly working state was absent.
 Where was the IDF?
 Where was the super-intelligent weaponry of occupation?
 Nowhere near Gaza.

 Netanyahu’s Blunder

 It was actually an all-inn blunder.
-Playing va banque, by normalizing genocide mongerers, at the same time representing a hawkish policy saloon, not only against Palestinians, but also towards Syria, Lebanon or Iran, and at the same time playing in some kind of 4D chess with all peninsular Arab countries, was something that was going to explode – or give a carte blanche for killing Muslim opposition in the region.
+Playing va banque, by normalizing genocide mongers, at the same time representing a hawkish policy saloon, not only against Palestinians, but also towards Syria, Lebanon or Iran, and at the same time playing in some kind of 4D chess with all peninsular Arab countries, was going to explode — or give a carte blanche for killing Muslim opposition in the region.
 However, it was just one piece of the equation that needed to fall in order to kill the whole operation.

 Where is Diplomacy?

 A diplomacy guidebook for Israel would not be even that complicated.
-Branding Hamas as terrorists, not bombing Gaza, creating a coalition of Arab countries that detest Muslim Brotherhood, creating a diplomatic no-go zone around Palestinian cause, and then even using splits between Palestinians to hit Hamas… However, the IDF and its state want genocide.
+Branding Hamas as terrorists, not bombing Gaza, creating a coalition of Arab countries that detest the Muslim Brotherhood, creating a diplomatic no-go zone around Palestinian cause, and then even using splits between Palestinians to hit Hamas… However, the IDF and its state want genocide.
 And if we go on a total war, everything might happen.
-Right now we hear this from both Zionists and Palestinians.
-No one knows what – apart from more violence and more victims – comes next.
+Right now, we hear this from both Zionists and Palestinians.
+No one knows what — apart from more violence and more victims — comes next.
 One thing, however, seems certain.

 There is no peace in the Middle East without Palestinian sovereignty.